bertvandepoel/snelSLiM/README.md

 ## Contact information

-If you have suggestions for features, feedback or a question, feel free to contact me about snelSLiM at bert.vandepoel AT student.kuleuven DOT be or create a GitHub issue.
+If you have suggestions for features, feedback or a question, feel free to contact to create a GitHub issue or me about snelSLiM at bert.vandepoel AT student.kuleuven DOT be.

 Having issues building or installing my software?
 I would love to have more users at different universities, so I don't mind if you email me for help or advice!

 ## Supported formats

-Alpino XML, TEI XML BNC/Brown Corpus Variant, CoNLL, DCOI XML, Eindehoven corpus, FoLiA XML, Gysseling corpus, XCES GrAF, plain text and XML with XPath query.
+Alpino XML, TEI XML BNC/Brown Corpus Variant, CoNLL, DCOI XML, Eindhoven corpus, FoLiA XML, Gysseling corpus, PRAAT TextGrid, XCES GrAF, plain text and XML with XPath query.

 ## Screenshots